Upwork Job Alerts: Free vs. Paid Tools Compared | Vibeworker

 - UpHunt ($9–$89/month) — scored alerts with visible reasoning, Slack/Telegram delivery, auto-apply at the top tier

-- Vibeworker ($49.99/month) — vector-based match scoring against your full profile, native push notifications (no Telegram or Slack required), three hunting modes for different career stages
+- Vibeworker ($29/month) — vector-based match scoring against your full profile, push notifications, Telegram alerts, RSS, webhooks, and three hunting modes for different career stages.
+Check the pricing page for the latest pricing.

 The real question: what's your opportunity cost?